react-universal/ui-library-template/README.md

 `npm run web`

-Runs storybook on the web, also opens a tab one `localhost:9000`.
+Runs storybook on the web, also opens a tab at `localhost:9000`.

+`npm run deploy-docs`

+Builds and deploys storybook docs

 `npm run build-storybook`

 Builds the storybook web project into a bundle in the `public` folder.

-`npm run deploy-docs`
+`npm run push-docs`

 Deploys the contents of the public folder, which should be the storybook web project.